We are

 We are is an exploration on memory, history, migration, interconnected relationship with more than humans and intertwined human histories with them.
 Photographic images on fabrics interact with sun and wind in conversations, never still, moving and shifting shapes on this ancestral land.

-Photographic images (mostly photographed by me or from my family albums) were transformed into anthotype photographs, an alternative method of photography that uses juice extracted from plants and exposed to sunlight.
-These images were digitally printed on fabrics.
+Working with anthotype photography, an alternative method of photography that uses juice extracted from plants and exposed to sunlight, I created images for the fabric pieces.

-I began with collecting plant materials and spent several months experimenting with different types of plants including leaves and flowers from the Arboretum.
+First, I began with collecting plant materials and experimented with different types of plants including leaves and flowers from the Arboretum.
 Duration of the sun exposure depends on the intensity of sunlight and types of plant materials used as emulsion.
-There’s not much artistic control over the work except for what plant to use and how it’s applied on paper, and when to remove from the sun exposure.
+There’s not much artistic control over the work except for deciding what plant to use and how it’s applied on paper, and when to remove from the sun exposure.
 I was left to nature’s will.
 Cloudy days meant not a good exposure and it would take more days or weeks, sometimes months to achieve good results.
-Most of the leaves I tried as emulsion didn’t work well.
+And there were many failures.

 I needed the sun, just like the plants do, and I needed plants to do what I wanted them to do, except that plants do what plants do.
 The only thing I could do was to observe and learn.
-Learning to see the weather and plants in a different way.
+Learning to see the weather and plants in a different way, and to accept what nature has given me.
+A new rhythm of working outside the studio.

 The collection of botanical and cultural images of Eastern Asia is in the Archives and Library of the Arnold Arboretum of Harvard University.
 Botanical expedition or often called plant hunting, goes as far back to the ancient times and the late 18th and 19th centuries witnessed its peak.